Skip to content

 VISUELL Szenografie: Mythos Solitude: Carrerabahn im Mittelpunkt des Bildes und schwarze Informationstafeln im Hintergrund mit schwarz weiß Bildern- Aufschrift in Rot: Formel 1 1961 und das Ende 1965

-The focus is on what connects everyone – what inspires everyone.
-As the StadtPalais – Museum for Stuttgart is where the history of the city, the urban present is lived and the future is discussed, this is the right place to tell the exciting episodes of the Stuttgart Solitude races.
-The eventful, breathtaking past should not be forgotten and should be revived in an exhibition.
-With this aim in mind, VISUELL is developing a concept that reflects the history of the Solitude races, which is characterised by emotion and sentimental value.
-In just one room in the StadtPalais Stuttgart, this is condensed and told.
+The focus is on what unites us all – what inspires us all.
+As the StadtPalais – Museum für Stuttgart is a place where the city’s history is explored, the urban present is experienced and the future is discussed, this is the perfect venue to recount the thrilling episodes of the Stuttgart Solitude Races.
+This eventful, breathtaking past must not be forgotten and should be brought back to life in an exhibition.
+With this aim in mind, VISUELL is developing a concept that captures the history of the Solitude races, characterised by emotion and sentimental value.
+In just one room at the StadtPalais Stuttgart, this history is condensed and told.

-The first milestone is the >Zuverlässigkeitsprüffahrt< for motorbikes from Westbahnhof to Schloss Solitude in 1903, organised by the German Motorcyclists’ Association in Stuttgart.
-These hill climbs develop into the Solitude circuit races with a festive ceremony.
-The competitions at Solitude soon become the annual event highlight in Stuttgart.
-The Dutchman Piet Nortier, President of the Motorcycle World Federation, describes it as the most beautiful motorbike race track in the world.
-The world’s best riders such as Joakim Bonnier, Graf Berge von Trips and Dan Gurney as well as local greats such as Hans Herrmann, Eberhard Mahle and Gerhard Mitter ride here and achieve considerable success.
-Unexpectedly, after 62 years of racing history, the last race takes place on a rainy grey day in 1965.
+The first milestone is the 1903 ‘reliability test’ for motorcycles from Westbahnhof to Solitude Palace, organised by the German Motorcyclists’ Association in Stuttgart.
+These mountain races gave rise to the Solitude circuit races, complete with a ceremonial celebration.
+The competitions at Solitude soon became the annual highlight of the event calendar in Stuttgart.
+The Dutchman Piet Nortier, President of the International Motorcycling Federation, describes it as the most beautiful motorbike racing circuit in the world.
+Here, the world’s best riders, such as Joakim Bonnier, Count Berge von Trips and Dan Gurney, as well as local greats like Hans Herrmann, Eberhard Mahle and Gerhard Mitter, compete and achieve remarkable successes.
+Unexpectedly, after 62 years of racing history, the final race takes place on a rainy, grey day in 1965.

-The emotions of these legendary races cannot be conveyed via a timeline.
-We need excitement, dynamism, action and smell to fill the space and captivate visitors of all ages.
+The emotions of these legendary races cannot be conveyed through a timeline.
+Weneed the excitement, dynamism, action and smells that fill the room and captivate visitors of all ages.

 The Solitude circuit is 11.5 km long.
-The space is 9 x 15 m².
+The space measures 9 x 15 m².
 Too small?
-No. Creativity, a look back at your own childhood and a suitable scale are all you need.
-We are building a slot car racetrack modelled on the Solitude racetrack.
-This centrepiece of the exhibition is being created with the kind support of Carrera.
-Visitors can experience the track for themselves and familiarise themselves with the individual sections.
-The sometimes easy, sometimes tricky bends, the fast-paced straights become gripping challenges and allow visitors to feel the excitement that was present at Solitude over 56 years ago.
-The six vintage slot cars enhance the nostalgic experience.
-A Formula I racing car from the time, a Porsche 804 (builtin 1962), and a BMW R 68 (builtin 1952) motorbike team must not be missing from this exhibition in order to capture reality and authenticity.
-Viewers can experience these vehicles in real size and get a sense of their dimensions, power and volume.
-Original exhibits, racing suits, helmets, trophies etc. of the former racing drivers Eberhard Mahle, Hans Herrmann and Gerhard Mitter, who all achieved their unforgettable successes at Solitude, are displayed in three showcases.
-Not only racing drivers but also visitors to the races have been collecting valuable treasures for years.
-In an additional display case, collector’s items such as old tickets, plaques, pennants, programme booklets and much more show their view of the events.
-In this project, we are telling an extensive story from not so long ago, making it tangible and bringing it to life through a well-rounded spatial concept.
-We bring back memories for those involved at the time.
-For families, young people, motorsport enthusiasts, people who are interested in the city’s history and many more, we arouse interest, emotions and sporting competition with the interactive exhibition concept.
+No!
+Creativity, a glimpse into one’s own childhood and a suitable scale are all that’s needed.
+We are building a slot car racetrack modelled on the Solitude circuit.
+With the kind support of Carrera, this centrepiece of the exhibition is taking shape.
+Visitors can experience the track for themselves, getting to know the individual sections of the circuit.
+The curves—some gentle, some tricky—and the fast straights become thrilling challenges, allowing visitors to feel the excitement that hung over Solitude over 56 years ago.
+The six vintage slot cars enhance the nostalgic atmosphere.
+A period Formula 1 racing car, a Porsche 804 (built in 1962), and a BMW R 68 motorcycle sidecar (built in 1952) are essential to this exhibition to capture the reality and authenticity.
+Visitors can experience these vehicles in real size, gaining a sense of their dimensions, power and noise.
+Three display cases showcase original exhibits, racing suits, helmets, trophies and more belonging to former racing drivers Eberhard Mahle, Hans Herrmann and Gerhard Mitter, all of whom achieved unforgettable successes at Solitude.
+It is not only the racing drivers but also visitors to the races who have collected valuable treasures over the years.
+In an additional display case, collector’s items such as old admission tickets, badges, pennants, programmes and much more offer their perspective on the events.
+In this project, we tell a comprehensive story from the not-too-distant past, making it tangible and experiential through a well-rounded spatial concept.
+For those who were involved back then, we bring back memories.
+For families, young people, motorsport enthusiasts, those interested in the city’s history, and many more, we spark interest, emotions and a competitive spirit through the interactive exhibition concept.

 VISUELL Szenografie: Mythos Solitude: Die Stoffbanner, die von der Decke hängen im Detail.
 Bild eines Solitude-Rennens ist aufgedruckt

-“The exhibition was a complete success that we are proud of.
-With great appreciation, we would like to thank all those actively involved who contributed to this great result!
-From the very beginning, it was a constructive and trusting collaboration that we, the curators of the exhibition, greatly appreciated. !”
+“The exhibition was a resounding success of which we are very proud.
+We would like to express our heartfelt thanks to everyone who played an active part in achieving this fantastic result!
+From the very beginning, it was a constructive and trusting collaboration that we, the exhibition’s curators, greatly appreciated.”

 Claus-Henning Guthard | Tobias Aichele | Hans-Joachim Ogger